 Winning in Among Us as the imposter is quite like poker in many ways: it takes confidence, composure, self-awareness, and a high level of game knowledge.
 And maybe just a pinch of luck.
 Playing the part of an innocent crewmate requires you to know each of the Among Us maps inside-out – being caught loitering at the wrong task station could be the difference between victory and an untimely ejection into deep space.
 However, good map knowledge is extremely useful for crewmates too.

-Overall, whether you’re trying to respond as efficiently as possible to a reactor failure, or if you need to make a swift exit after murdering another player, it pays to know the three maps – Skeld, Mira HQ, and Polus – like the back of your hand.
-This guide should give you a good idea of what to expect from each map and might even save your neck in a pinch – if you find yourself in a locked room with a hungry-looking crewmate, don’t say we didn’t warn you…
+Overall, whether you’re trying to respond as efficiently as possible to a reactor failure, or if you need to make a swift exit after murdering another player, it pays to know the four maps – Skeld, Mira HQ, Polus, and The Airship – like the back of your hand.
+If you’re after more Among Us content, check out our Among Us songs guide, Among Us wallpapers, Among Us imposter, and Among Us logo guide.

 This modestly-sized sci-fi spacecraft is likely the best place to find your sea legs in Among Us.
 Skeld contains fourteen vents, which the imposter can use to move around the map quickly – these are marked as a red ‘X’ on our map circled in black.
 Four of Skeld’s corridors are monitored by security cameras and players can view real-time footage in the security room in the west section, which can be a good way to catch an imposter in the act.
 These are indicated by the orange sections on our map.

 Skeld also contains four ‘visual’ tasks, which immediately signify to any onlookers that a player is definitely an innocent crewmate: emptying the garbage chute, getting a scan in the MedBay, clearing asteroids in the Weapons department, and priming the ship’s shields.
 As the imposter, you need to be careful: loitering in one of these areas for too long without triggering one of these visual cues could be a dead giveaway to other players.